Here is a recipe for Balkan minced meat dumplings, a Balkan version of ravioli and manti dumplings.

 (Optional) If freezing:

 - Freeze dumplings after they're formed and stuffed, but before they're cooked.
 (You may have to do it in batches if your freezer can't hold all trays).
 Dust a tray generously and layer dumplings next to each other (not touching!)
-Freeze for 30-40 minutes or up to an hour.
+Freeze for 30-60 min.
 (This step is so they harden and don't glue to each other.)
-Take them out of the freezer, and they layer in your freezer ware or freezer bags.
-At this point, you can stack them on top of each other, but flour generously so they don't stick together.
-(It's best to divide dumplings into serving sizes, and then freeze them in several bags or boxes.
-Do not use glassware as they tend to stick to it.)
+Take them out of the freezer, portion out, and layer them in freezer bags or containers, making sure they are also well dusted with flour.

-- When you're ready to make the dumplings, take them out of the freezer around the time that you put your water to boil.
+- When you're ready to make the dumplings, take them out about 10-15 minutes before your water boils.
 This way they'll thaw just enough that you can separate them easily from each other, but not so that they'll break, or melt.
-(We're talking about 20 minutes or so.
-Do not leave them out longer, or they'll get soggy!)
-The rest of the process is the same as below.
+(We're talking about 10-15 minutes or so.
+Do not leave them out longer, or they'll get soggy!
+If you take them out too late, they may break) The rest of the process is the same as below.

 Cooking klepe dumplings: